-Written in straightforward, unembellished prose, The Stranger tells the story of Meursault’s emotionally stilted life through the first-person perspective.
+Written in straightforward, unembellished prose, the novel tells the story of Meursault’s emotionally stilted life through the first-person perspective.

 As readers, we hear from Meursault himself as he considers his daily life, loss, love, and makes a singular life-changing decision.
 The reader is often confronted with Meursault’s lack of concern for even the most important life decisions.
 For example, Meursault narrates an encounter he has with Marie, his casual girlfriend.
 He says: